 Clearly, dogs are extremely helpful in helping people deal with medical issues.
-Dogs have been found to be beneficial to people with various medical issues, but especially with those diagnosed with rheumatoid arthritis, says Science Daily.
+Dogs have been found to be beneficial to people with various medical issues, but especially with those diagnosed with rheumatoid arthritis.
 Dogs help people with RA to move more often and encourage play as well as helping them get their mind off of their condition.
 Dogs are great motivators to get moving and they sure are good at distracting us from things!

-9. Dogs are Excellent Companions for Kids with ADHD
+9. Dogs Are Therapeutic for Kids With ADHD

-Petwiki and WebMD agree that dogs make great pets for kids diagnosed with ADHD.
+Pet Wiki and WebMD agree that dogs make great pets for kids diagnosed with Attention Deficit Hyperactivity Disorder (ADHD).
 Your child can release excess energy by playing with the dog and caring for the pet will also help teach your child responsibility.
 Dogs can also help calm your child.
 Many therapists have used dogs in treatment as they seem to have a calming effect on both adults and children and help people feel more at ease during treatment.

 10. Dogs Can Make You a Better Person